jshph/enzyme/temp roadmap.md

 - quick demo video for people to see it tomorrow and give some feedback
 - selected range should apply to the query step
 - less glitchy index initialization step
+- fix the dragging causing elements to deselect

 TODO before launch